[[Updated December 8, 2018]]

 You can use Agorapulse to craft custom moderation rules that make managing Instagram accounts easier.

 Once you’ve picked the keywords to watch out for you’ve got a few different options.
-Create rules that let you review, assign, bookmark, tag or straight out delete comments based on specific keywords and phrases.
+Create rules that let you review, assign, bookmark, label or straight out delete comments based on specific keywords and phrases.

 This gives you the freedom to spend your time creating engaging content and talking to your followers instead of babysitting trolls.